dunglas/frankenphp/docs/config.md

 # Configuration

-FrankenPHP, Caddy as well the Mercure and Vulcain modules can be configured using [the formats supported by Caddy](https://caddyserver.com/docs/getting-started#your-first-config).
+FrankenPHP, Caddy as well as the Mercure and Vulcain modules can be configured using [the formats supported by Caddy](https://caddyserver.com/docs/getting-started#your-first-config).

 In the Docker image, the `Caddyfile` is located at `/etc/caddy/Caddyfile`.